 Pune-Jaipur flight makes emergency landing in Mumbai due to engine glitch

-Mumbai, Jan 16: Airbus A320 Neo of Indigo, flying from Pune to Jaipur, made an emergency landing in financial capital Mumbai on Thursday after it was diverted due to a glitch in one of the engines.
+Mumbai, Jan 16: Airbus A320 Neo of Indigo, flying from Pune to Jaipur, made an emergency landing in the financial capital Mumbai on Thursday after it was diverted due to a glitch in one of the engines.

 The number of passengers on board the flight could not immediately be known.